Auto Touring Moab Utah, UT Hwy 211 Needles District of Canyonlands National Park

 Cowboyglyph Indian Creek Canyon

-If you have time to explore, you could easily spend an entire day in this are searching for more Ancient Indian rock art and history cowboyglyphs, I have!
+If you have time to explore, you could easily spend an entire day in this area searching for more Ancient Indian rock art and history cowboyglyphs, I have!
 If you would like to explore for additional images I would recommend going in the winter when the leaves are off the trees.
 Regardless of the time of year, wear long pants and sleeves to avoid scratching yourself on the bushes that typically hide the images along the canyon walls.

 Superbowl Campground Utah Needles District